Amdahl's Law Calculator

 Am I devoting enough resources?
 It helps you predict whether you have an opportunity to economically improve the performance of the overall system by speeding up the correct portion of the task.

 Am I wasting resources?
 It also shows whether speeding up the chosen subtask has any additional improvement in the system performance.
-Sometimes the performance increase can stem from optimization of the sequential part!
+Sometimes the performance increase can stem from the optimization of the sequential part!

 That said, there are caveats to Amdahl's law: